 Theme Editor page

 NOTE: Themes refer only to colors and CSS: A website's images, navigation, and other layout features are not controlled by a Theme but by the CMS and Page Designer.

-- Create a new Theme.
+- Create a Theme.
 To begin the process, click Create New Theme, and in the pop-up, give it a name and click Create Theme.
 You'll then be taken to the main Theme Editor where you can begin customizing your Theme.
 Refer to the Creating/Editing a Theme section below for more information.

 - Each Theme has an Edit button and a dropdown with additional options so that you can manage your Themes on one page.
-You can edit a Theme's CSS, copy its settings and CSS to create a new Theme, and delete it altogether (you can only delete a Theme if it's not applied to a site).
+You can edit a Theme's CSS, copy its settings and CSS to create a new Theme, and delete (only if it's not applied to a site).

 Whether creating a new Theme or editing an existing one, there are three ways to customize it.